9beach/jech-set-theory-solutions/README.md

+---
+pagetitle: "A solutions manual for Set Theory by Thomas Jech"
+author: 9beach@gmail.com

+---

 # A solutions manual for Set Theory by Thomas Jech
 December 2017, for no special reason I started studying mathematics and writing a solutions manual for